 What you should cover in the meeting

-Three key elements to cover in your explanation when making people redundant include:
+Three key elements to cover in your explanation when advising someone that their role is being made redundant include:

 1. Why the redundancy is happening